Azure/cadl-ranch/packages/cadl-ranch-specs/cadl-ranch-summary.md

 - Endpoint: `post /projection/client-name-and-encoded-name/property/language`

 Testing that we can project the language specific name in our generated SDKs.
-Your generated SDK should generate ClientClientNameAndEncodedNameModel with one property with your language specific property name and wire name `defaultName`.
+Your generated SDK should generate LanguageClientNameModel with one property with your language specific property name and wire name `defaultName`.

 Expected request body: